 Executive Vice President for Patient Advocacy and Engagement

 Gwen Darien is a longtime patient advocate who has played leadership roles in some of the country’s preeminent nonprofit organizations.
-As executive vice president for patient advocacy and engagement, Gwen leads programs that link Patient Advocate Foundation’s patient service programs to NPAF initiatives, with the goal of improving access to affordable, equitable quality health care.
+As executive vice president for patient advocacy and engagement, Gwen leads programs that link Patient Advocate Foundation’s direct patient service programs to NPAF system change initiatives, with the goal of improving access to affordable, equitable quality health care.

 Called “a bit of a renegade” by People magazine, Gwen has long insisted on pushing boundaries while maintaining a safe space for patients.
 As editor and publisher of Mamm, a magazine for women with breast or reproductive cancer, Gwen published features on previously taboo subjects, such as dating after a mastectomy, along with the more expected academic features on news and policy analysis.
 Her media leadership was recognized by the Avon Foundation, which honored her as one of “the most powerful women in breast cancer.”